HMS Aurora (12)

 HMS Aurora was an Arethusa-class light cruiser of the Royal Navy.
 She was built by Portsmouth Dockyard, with the keel being laid down on 27 July 1935.
 She was launched on 20 August 1936, and commissioned 12 November 1937.

+In 1948 it was given to the Nationalist government in China and served as the flagship of the Republic of China Navy, being renamed Chongqing.
+In February 1949 its crew mutinied and defected to the Communists.

 History

 Aurora served with the Home Fleet from completion as Rear Admiral (D).
 In September 1939 she was with the 2nd Cruiser Squadron, escorting convoys to Scandinavia and engaged in the hunt for the German battleships Scharnhorst and Gneisenau.
 From October 1940 she was commanded by Captain William Gladstone Agnew.
 After the Norwegian Campaign she participated in the operations hunting the German battleship Bismarck and, with the cruiser Kenya, intercepted one of the German supply ships, Belchen, on 3 June 1941.

 Between July and August 1941, as part of Force K with the Home Fleet, she was involved in operations to Spitzbergen and Bear Island (Operation Gauntlet).
 After one of these sorties, in company with the cruiser Nigeria, she intercepted a German troop convoy off Northern Norway, and the German Bremse was sunk.
 In the autumn she was transferred to the Mediterranean and arrived in Malta on 21 October 1941 to join a new Force K.